Cloudxtreme/sdc-script/README.md

 Python 3.x.
 That's all!

-### Install the library
+### Setup the environment

-It is suggested to install the library first.
-To do so, execute the following command:

 ```
+# Clone the repository
+~$ git clone git@github.com:draios/sdc-script.git

+# Install the library
 ~$ sudo python3 setup.py install
 ```

+Make sure to re-install the library after you checkout the latest version of the library!

 ## Usage